 - Once browned, add ½ tbsp chili bean sauce (tobanjan) and 4 dried red chili pepper.

-- Mix well, turn down the heat to the lowest setting and put a lid on top to keep it warm for when its time to dish up.
+- Mix well, turn off the heat and put a lid on top to keep it warm for when its time to dish up.

 Making the broth